ShreyaaVenkateswaran/NLQ-to-SQL-System/README.md

 This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.

 ## Acknowledgements
-- YOLOv9: For the object detection model.
+- GROQ: For access to the llama-3.3-70b-versatile model.
 - Flask: For the web framework.